-Recognizing this new framework, Parks Canada's evaluation unit revised its evaluation universe as part of the annual evaluation planning exercise for 2018-19.
-A summary of revised evaluation universe elements is found in Appendix B. This universe now consists of 32 entities.
+In 2018-19, Parks Canada's evaluation unit revised its evaluation universe as part of its annual evaluation planning exercise to reflect Parks Canada's new Departmental Results Framework effective April 1, 2018.
+A summary of revised evaluation universe elements is found in Appendix B. This universe consists of 32 entities.
 To facilitate evaluations of program efficiency, these entities are primarily comprised of activities in Parks Canada's Financial Coding Booklet 2018-19.
 Additional entities are identified based on requirements for mandatory evaluation, links to Parks Canada's priorities (e.g., asset sustainability) and/or to broader government priorities (e.g., reconciliation with Indigenous peoples).
 Four interdepartmental programs subject to horizontal evaluations requiring Parks Canada participation are also included.

 The entities were assigned priority ratings on nine dimensions adapted from the Treasury Board Secretariat's Guide to Developing a Departmental Evaluation Plan (see Appendix C).
-Rating of priorities for this planning period were informed by a review of Parks Canada priorities and operational context for 2018-19 (as identified in introduction) and discussions with members of Executive Management Committee and their management teams between January and March 2018.
-Scheduling considerations were also discussed with Parks Canada's Strategic Direction and Policy Committee in February 2018.
+Rating of priorities for this planning period were informed by a review of Parks Canada priorities and operational context for 2019-20 (as identified in introduction) and discussions with members of the Executive Management Committee in spring 2019.

-a - Expenditure data provided by PCA Finance based on Main Estimates b - Evaluation is only required for transfer payment programs with a five-year actual average expenditure of ≥\$5M
+b - Evaluation is only required for transfer payment programs with a five-year actual average expenditure of ≥\$5M